Technical progress is the progress of society, he believed. Social progress: concept, criteria

 ● level of cultural development

-Humanity as a whole has never regressed, but stopped for a while in development - stagnation
+Humanity as a whole has never regressed, but has stopped developing for a while - stagnation